fatihsolmaz22/ScrapingTool/README.md

 		attribute_value="p_1",            # attribute value 	--> id="p_1"
 		get_first_element=True)           # we only need 1 element

-# Or you could search for it by partial matching with the string function contains()
+# Or we could search for it by partial matching with the string function contains()
 p_element = ScrapingTool.get_html_elements_by_css_selector(
 		html_element=main_page_element,   # html element you want to find the element on html_tag=HtmlTags.P_TAG,          # html tag 		--> "p", "span", etc.